raminres/Seaside/README.md

 3. Terrain and Water

-4. Boat on the water surface
+4. Boat on the water surface (Addressable)

 ## License
 This project is open-source under the MIT License.
 Feel free to use, modify, and distribute it as needed.
-See the LICENSE file for more details.